Bioengineering

 Click this link to sign up for notifcations for future programs.

-The UC San Diego Department of Bioengineering and UC San Diego Extended Studies are pleased to offer courses to high school students who are excelling in scholarship and would like to explore Bioengineering.
-The course offerings are based on fun, experiential, hands-on lab activities, either in person at UC San Diego or remote at home.
+The UC San Diego Department of Bioengineering and UC San Diego Extended Studies are pleased to offer courses to high school who are interested in exploring bioengineering.
+The course offerings are based on fun, experiential, hands-on lab activities.

-Interested students normally progress from BE-BOAT to BE-ROW and then BE-SHIP.
+Typically, students progress from BE-BOAT to BE-ROW and then BE-SHIP.
 Students who excel in BE-BOAT may request to advance directly to BE-SHIP.

 For Summer 2025, BE-BOAT courses (described below) will be offered as follows :